Review: 2025 McLaren Artura Spider screams with topless plug-in fun

 Arturas are now louder than before

 Toggling the drive mode selector to Comfort the engine quickly fires to life.
 The noise is back, and it’s good: deep, guttural, and so much better than a V-6 usually sounds.
-Pulling onto the highway with a gaggle of blue and orange Artura Spiders—yeah, we’re real nondescript—I flick the drive mode selector to Sport and we all move to the left lane.
-Pedal down and whoosh.
-A symphony of noise blasts into the atmosphere.
+Pulling onto the highway with a gaggle of blue and orange Artura Spiders—yeah, we’re really nondescript—I flick the drive mode selector to Sport and we all move to the left lane.
+Pedal down, whoosh, a symphony of noise blasts into the atmosphere.

 McLaren redesigned the Artura’s exhaust for the Spider, and the coupe’s getting this new system as well.
 New resonator tuning and tailpipe design featuring upward conical shapes increase exhaust flow and reduce resonance.
 McLaren also uses new active valves both on the standard car and my car’s $5,100 sport exhaust system.
 Opting for the sport exhaust adds a symposer, which pipes the real exhaust noise into the cabin.
 McLaren says it spits out 20% more noise.
 It’s noticeable.